drmayao/academic-kickstart/content/home/publications.md

  css_class = ""
 +++

+Journal Publications

+Yao Ma and Junmin Wang, “Predictive Control for NOx Emission Reductions in Diesel Engine Vehicle Platoon Application,” IEEE Transactions on Vehicular Technology (in press), 2019 (DOI: 10.1109/TVT.2019.2914062).

+Yao Ma and Junmin Wang, “Sliding-mode Control of Automotive Selective Catalytic Reduction Systems with State Estimation,” Journal of Automobile Engineering, Proceedings of the Institution of Mechanical Engineers, Part D (in press), 2019.

 Yao Ma and Junmin Wang, “Integrated Power Management and Aftertreatment System Control for Hybrid Electric Vehicles with Road Grade Preview,” IEEE Transactions on Vehicular Technology, Vol. 66, Issue 12, pp. 10935-10945, 2017 (DOI:10.1109/TVT.2017.2763587).

 Yao Ma and Junmin Wang, “Control of Aged Automotive Selective Catalytic Reduction Systems for Consistent Performances,” Journal of the Franklin Institute, Vol. 354, Issue 18, pp. 8094-8116, 2017 (DOI: 10.1016/j.jfranklin.2017.10.003).

 Yao Ma and Junmin Wang, “Observer-based Estimation of Aging Condition for Selective Catalytic Reduction Systems in Vehicle Applications,” ASME Transactions Journal of Dynamic Systems, Measurement and Control, Vol. 139, No. 2, 021002 (9pages), 2017 (DOI: 10.1115/1.4034508).

+Conference Proceedings

+Yao Ma and Junmin Wang, “A Predictive Control Method for Automotive Selective Catalytic Reduction Systems,” Proceedings of the 2019 American Control Conference, 2019.

+Pingen Chen and Yao Ma, “Model Predictive NOx Emission Control for a Biodiesel Engine Coupled with A Urea-based Selective Catalytic Reduction System.”
+SAE Technical Paper, SAE World Congress, 2019.

+Yao Ma and Junmin Wang, “A Study on Economical Vehicle Platooning Strategy in Urban Driving Scenarios,” Proceedings of the 2018 IEEE Vehicle Power and Propulsion Conference, 2018.

-Yao Ma and Junmin Wang, “Sliding-mode Control of Automotive Selective Catalytic Reduction Systems with State Estimation,” Proceedings of the Institution of Mechanical Engineers, Part D: Journal of Automobile Engineering, 2019
+Yao Ma and Junmin Wang, “Model Based Control of Automotive Selective Catalytic Reduction Systems with Road Grade Preview,” Proceedings of the 2018 American Control Conference, 2018.

-Yao Ma and Junmin Wang, “Predictive Control for NOx Emission Reductions in Diesel Engine Vehicle Platoon Application,” IEEE Transactions on Vehicular Technology, 2019
+Yao Ma and Junmin Wang, “Sliding-mode Control of Ammonia Coverage Ratio for Automotive Selective Catalytic Reduction Systems,” Proceedings of the 2018 American Control Conference, 2018.

+Yao Ma and Junmin Wang, “A Control Method for Consistent Performance of Automotive Selective Catalytic Reduction Systems under Variant Aging Conditions,” Proceedings of the 2016 American Control Conference, pp. 4187-4192, 2016.

+Yao Ma and Junmin Wang, “Model-based Selective Catalytic Reduction Systems Aging Estimation,” Proceedings of the 2016 IEEE International Conference on Advanced Intelligent Mechatronics, pp. 1521-1526, 2016.